Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 =================
 Grids interaction
 =================
-Multiple grid components can be rendered at one html page.
+Multiple grid components can be rendered at single html page.
 Each grid will have it's own sorting, filters, pagination and actions.
-Sometimes it's desirable to update one grid state depending on action performed in another grid.
+Sometimes it's desirable to update one grid state depending on results of action performed in another grid.

 Server-side interaction between grids
 -------------------------------------